-- If you're using a silo strategy, which category pages are the top?
+If you're using a silo strategy, which category pages are at the top?

-- Which pages on your website take visitors to what they came for in the quickest and most straightforward way?
+Which pages on your website take visitors to what they came for most quickly and straightforwardly?

 Let your answers guide you in creating new content in an educated manner.